MikeKovarik/exifr/README.md

 Array of the tags that will not be parsed.

-By default MakerNote and UserComment tags are skipped.
+By default, MakerNote and UserComment tags are skipped.
 But that is configured [elsewhere](#notable-tiff-tags).

 ```js
 // Skips reading these three tags in any block